craig-m/mpcontainer/linode/README.md

 The [Linode](https://www.linode.com/) Kubernetes Engine ([LKE](https://www.linode.com/products/kubernetes/)) is a fully-managed container orchestration engine.
 Linode also offer great hosting for linux virtual machines.

-We can use [Terraform](https://www.terraform.io/) to provision an environment in Linode for MPContainer.
+We can use [Terraform](https://www.terraform.io/) to provision an environment in Linode for MPContainer, on LKE or in a VM.

 ## admin container